EdwinKhoury/Covid-19-Project/Visualization and Analysis.md

 ![Total Cases vs  Total Deaths in Lebanon](https://github.com/EdwinKhoury/Covid-19-Project/assets/146214280/3b939aa6-fa65-4718-b037-88c9abd86f91)

 As shown in the graph above, the total death line and the total cases line have some similarities in their behaviors.
 Each line is on a different Y-axis scale.
 Between January 2020 and July 2020, both cases and deaths seem to have increased in a staggering manner.
-The first jump occurs in July 2020 for both lines.
+The first jump occurred in July 2020 for both lines.
 The total number of cases increased from 4,334 on the 31st of July to 540,277 cases on the 31st of May 2021.
 The total number of deaths has a much steeper line, from 57 deaths on the 31st of July to a total of 7,723 deaths on the 31st of May.
 From June 2021 to December 2021, both curves are relatively flatter than previously.
 At the start of 2022, the number of cases faces another jump that lasts 3 months.
 The number of deaths is also subject to another increase, but it is much flatter than the previous jump and flatter than the number of cases at that time.
 Since then, there has been a flat line for both of the lines.

 ## **Percent of Population Infected Over Time**